 The Norns know all

-The Norns can see the big picture.
+What I imagine is that the Norns can see the big picture.
 They can see our potential even when we cannot or do not.
 This is why I say: “The Norns know […] The Norns know you […] The Norns know all”.
 That “all” is deliberately double in meaning.
 They know all of us, everyone, and they also know all about each one of us.
-We may lack self-awareness, so we need the Norns to nudge or push us.
-I see the Norns as similar to the idea of a higher self who knows more than us.
-In that sense the concept of the Norns is still with us today without any direct religious affiliation.
+We may lack not only knowledge of how the actions of others impact or will influence our lives, but also self-awareness; so we need the Norns to nudge or push us.